FFFFFFFXXXXXXX/league_record/readme.md

 In order to completely stop LeagueRecord you have to right-click the tray-icon at the bottom right of your screen and click the 'Quit' button.

 > [!NOTE]
 > A bunch of stuff can be customized in the [Settings](#settings).
-Video resolution, framerate, record voice-comms or only game audio, autostart LeagueRecord when you turn on your PC, ...
+Video resolution, framerate, only record ranked games, record voice-comms or only game audio, autostart LeagueRecord when you turn on your PC, ...

 > [!NOTE]
 > In case LeagueRecord only records a black screen instead of the game, try running the software as Admin.
 That should fix the Problem!